-Students in disciplinary or professional degree programs must also complete coherent instruction in Category C according to guidelines for their degree program.
+The new General Education requirements are set out in Part 1 of this handbook.
+Students must complete 56 hours of instruction in Category A and 56 hours of instruction in Category B. Students in disciplinary or professional degree programs must also complete coherent instruction in Category C according to guidelines.

-See Part 1 above for information about the development and introduction of Category C studies to the Program
+See Part 1

+above for

+information

+about the

+development

+and

+introduction of

+Category C

+studies to the

+Program